 Image of text used as an unlinked logo

 Note 2: If this logo were linked then it would become a functional image.
-See “Functional Images”: “Image used alone as a linked logo”.
+See Functional Images: Image used alone as a linked logo.

 Images of math expressions should only be used in exceptional circumstances – for example, when the expression is an exception to the normal content for the page or website.
 The preferred method for displaying math expressions is MathML, which can present math semantically.

 Note: The above code includes semantic information that conveys both content and presentation to assistive technologies.